 The orchestra gave its annual series of concerts at St. Augustines Church next door to the council offices in the heart of Unley for many years, with our final concert at St Augustines in May 2016.

 The August and November 2016 concerts were held in Gillingham Hall at Annesley Junior School which is also located in the Unley Council area.
-The orchestra plans a full series of concerts there in 2017, and plans to continue at Annesley in 2018 and beyond.
+The orchestra played a full series of concerts there in 2017, and plans to continue at Annesley in 2018 and beyond.